Whether you’re a founder or a team member (I don’t use the word employee), hustling in the startup environment can become quite counter-productive.

 No, you don’t unless you really need to.

 Understand that you can’t beat your competition by copying or following in their footsteps.

 FOMO is the worst of any psychological factor that affects our whole life.
 At every stage, FOMO makes us make bad decisions and forces us to procrastinate.

 Constantly putting loads of information in your brain doesn’t help.
 It makes things worse.
-Our brain can only handle so much in a given day.
-If we keep FOMO getting the better of ourselves, we’ll never overcome mediocrity.
+Our brain can only handle so much on a given day.
+If we keep FOMO from getting the better of ourselves, we’ll never overcome mediocrity.

 All of those things are important, agreed.
 But you need to create a routine and follow it.
-Unless you’re directly benefiting from the social media and your brand relies on it, turn off the push notification.
+Unless you’re directly benefiting from social media, and your brand relies on it, turn off push notifications.
 Hire competent social media marketers to do the job for you.

 Now I’m not saying you shouldn’t follow the trend.
 But you shouldn’t follow everyone.
 If something really relates to you or your brand, do it.
 But don’t deviate from your actual schedule and include something new in your pipeline blindly following the trend.

 Look at your calendar, figure out what’s more important.
 The FOMO, or the task at hand.
 Once you figure out your priorities, by all means, please do it.

 4. Push Your Limits, But Check for Burnouts